altrew/cron-job-task/README.md

 ## How to run

+1. Install Node.js @ 16. (reference `.nvmrc`).
+1. `npm install`. (optional: as there are currently no dependencies)

 If running locally:
 `./cli.js "*/15 0 1,15 * 1-5 /usr/bin/find"`

 If running as a dependency:
 `cron-job-task "*/15 0 1,15 * 1-5 /usr/bin/find"`

+(note: please make sure the cron string is wrapped in quotes so that `process.argv` understands it as one section and does not break it up).

 ## How its built